 Then I applied a bead of silicone caulk along the channel and smoothed it out with a wet finger.
 We removed the tape as soon as the bead was smoothed out then went back over the caulk with a wet finger to smooth out any little lips left from the tape.
 This was a cool little trick to make sure the caulk went exactly where I wanted and didn’t get all over the sides while smoothing.

-Building the DIY Outdoor Side Table Base
+2. Cut the Parts for the DIY Outdoor Side Table Base

 While the caulk was drying we went back outside to cut the parts for the base.
 I’m using cedar 2×4’s from a local building supply store for the base.
 You don’t need a miter saw to get decent crosscuts, I made all these cuts with my circular saw.
 Just clamp a carpenter square to your board and use it to guide you for a 90 degree cut.